Noisy Nonnegative Tucker Decomposition with Sparse Factors and Missing Data: Error Bounds

 \begin{remark} For sparse NTD with additive Gaussian noise, Liu et al. \cite{liu2012sparse} proposed a novel model with a special core tensor in the Tucker decomposition, where the $\ell_0$ norm is replaced by the $\ell_1$ norm for the factor matrices.
 In this case, Theorem \ref{errspeGaNo} establishes the error bound of the model in \cite{liu2012sparse} by employing the $\ell_0$ norm to characterize the sparsity of the factor matrices.
 Moreover, Xu et al. \cite{xu2015alternating} proposed a sparse NTD and completion approach for the observations with additive Gaussian noise, which replaced the $\ell_0$ norm by the $\ell_1$ norm in (\ref{model}).
 This implies that Theorem \ref{errspeGaNo} established the error bound of the estimator of the model in \cite{xu2015alternating} when the $\ell_0$ norm is utilized to measure the sparsity of the factor matrices. \end{remark}

 \begin{remark} If we ignore the internal structure of a tensor and unfold the tensor into a matrix, we can compare the error bound in Theorem \ref{errspeGaNo} with that in \cite[Corollary 3]{soni2016noisy}, where the matrix based method in \cite{soni2016noisy} can reduce to sparse nonnegative matrix factorization and completion with nonnegative and bounded constraints.
 For a given tensor $\mathcal{X}^*$ in the form of (\ref{TucDeco}), without loss of generality, we unfold it along the first mode, i.e., $\mathcal{X}_{(1)}^*=A_{1}^*(\mathcal{C}_{(1)}^*(\otimes_{i=d}^2A_i^*)^T).$ In this case, one is capable of applying the matrix based method in \cite{soni2016noisy} to $(\mathcal{X}_{(1)}^*)^T\in\mathbb{R}^{(n_2\cdots n_d)\times n_1}_+$, where the sparse factor is $A_1^*$.
-Then the resulting error bound of the estimator of the matrix based method \cite[Corollary 3]{soni2016noisy} is on the order of
+Denote $\mathcal{X}^m$ to be the estimator by the matrix method, then the resulting error bound of the estimator of the matrix based method \cite[Corollary 3]{soni2016noisy} is